lucprincen/lucidian-tides/Sessions/1 - Twinward Ambush.md

 As they’re having drinks, the crew overhears a conversation about some new [[Clovis Concord]] ships that ambushed one of Mr. Higgins’ ships. [[Doloris]] recognises this name, sharing that Mr. Higgins was the captain of one of the [[The Revelry|Revelry]]’s greatest fighting ships, the Belligerent.
 It seems that ship was sunk in this Clovid Concord ambush.

 The captain soon returns, going over three options of cargo with the crew:
-1. 1200gp worth of Marquisian spices.
+1. 1200gp worth of Marquisian spices
 2. 1400gp worth of Tal'dorei ale (harder to smuggle, because bigger)
-3. Or 2300gp worth of Marquisian gold bars, which are going to be really hard to sell as they have a logo pressed into them from House Sherome.
+3. Or 2300gp worth of Marquisian gold bars, which are going to be really hard to sell as they have a logo pressed into them from House Sherome

 [[Mallory Calder|Mal]] is familiar with the name of House Sherome, which is a noble family that isn’t native to Nicodranas.
 The head of the family is a wealthy business woman and there are rumours of her buying up old plots / houses in [[Nicodranas]] now that the city has returned from Avernus, subletting these places for outrageous amounts of money.